 The loss of a large customer or disruption of our strategic partnerships or other commercial arrangements may result in a decline in our sales and profitability.
 Although we have approximately 225 customers, we have derived and expect to continue to derive a large portion of our revenues from a small group of customers during any particular period due in part to the concentration of market share in the semiconductor industry.
-Our ten largest customers together accounted for approximately 59.2%, 54.2% and 53.4% of our net sales in the six months ended

-June 30, 2011, and the years ended December 31, 2010 and 2009, respectively.
-Two customers each accounted for greater than 10% of our sales during the six months ended June 30, 2011.
-No customer accounted for greater than 10% of our sales during the year ended December 31, 2010.
-A single customer accounted for more than 10% of our sales during the year ended December 31, 2009.
+Our ten largest customers together accounted for approximately 60.2%, 54.2% and 53.4% of our net sales in the nine months ended September 30, 2011, and the years ended December 31, 2010 and 2009, respectively.
+Two customers each accounted for greater than 10% of our sales during the nine months ended September 30, 2011.
+No customer accounted for greater than 10% of our sales during the year ended December 31, 2009.

-The demand for our services from each customer is directly dependent upon that customer's level of business activity, which could vary significantly from year to year.
-The loss of a large customer may adversely affect our sales and profitability.
-Our key customers typically operate in the cyclical semiconductor business and, in the past, order levels have varied significantly from period to period based on a number of factors.
+The demand for our services from each customer is directly dependent upon the customer's level of business activity, the quality and price of our services, our cycle time and delivery performance, the customer's qualification of additional competitors on products we currently assemble or test and a number of other factors.
+Each of these factors could vary significantly from year to year, resulting in the loss or reduction of customer orders.
 Our business is likely to remain subject to this variability in order levels, and we cannot assure you that these key customers or any other customers will continue to place orders with us in the future at the same levels as in past periods.

-The loss of one or more of our significant customers, or reduced orders by any one of them and our inability to replace these customers or make up for such orders could reduce our profitability.
-For example, our facility in Iwate, Japan, is primarily dedicated to a single customer, Toshiba Corporation.
+The loss of one or more of our significant customers, or reduced orders by any one of them and our inability to replace these customers or make up for such orders could reduce our sales and profitability.
+For example, our facility in Iwate, Japan is primarily dedicated to a single customer, Toshiba Corporation.
 We have also invested in an unconsolidated affiliate, J-Devices Corporation, for which Toshiba is the primary customer.
 If we were to lose Toshiba as a customer or if it were to materially reduce its business with us, it could be difficult for us to find one or more new customers to utilize the capacity, which could have a material adverse effect on our operations and financial results.
 In addition, we have a long term supply agreement that expires in December 2013 with International Business Machines, or IBM.
 If we were to lose IBM as a customer, this could have a material adverse effect on our business, liquidity, results of operations, financial condition and cash flows.